Akshay Kumar: Philanthropy and social service

+In August 2024, Kumar donated ₹1.21 crore to Haji Ali Dargah for its maintenance.

+Accolades

 Kumar has been recipient of two Filmfare Awards from 13 nominations: Best Villain for Ajnabee (2002) and Best Comedian for Garam Masala (2006), and a National Film Award for Best Actor for the films Rustom and Airlift (both 2016).
 In 2008, the University of Windsor conferred an honorary Doctorate of Law on Kumar in recognition of his contribution to Indian cinema.
 The following year, he was awarded the Padma Shri by the Government of India.
 In 2011, The Asian Awards honoured Kumar for his outstanding achievement in Cinema.